Species Status Codes

 - Used nest with eggshell, or just eggshell, found (identification must be convincing for such records to be accepted, and cannot be based on the nest alone).

-Indirect or circumstantial evidence of breeding. "b" is used if only if one or more of the following criteria are met:
+Indirect Evidence of Breeding. "b" is used if only if one or more of the following criteria are met:

 - Singing males or territorial birds observed in suitable nesting habitat during the breeding season.